-- > ACT with a minimum average selection index of 18 - SAT with a minimum average selection index of 440 Math and 440 English - PSAT with a minimum average selection index of 147 - Successful completion (grade C or higher) of college coursework in which college coursework was earned - Present a recommendation and written permission from the high school guidance counselor
+- ◆ ACT with a minimum average selection index of 18 - SAT with a minimum average selection index of 440 Math and 440 English - PSAT with a minimum average selection index of 147 - Successful completion (grade C or higher) of college coursework in which college credit was earned - Present a recommendation and written permission from the high school guidance counselor program.

-Upon successful completion of high school or the equivalent, the student must provide proof of high school completion or equivalent before he/she will be allowed to enroll into a degree or certificate program.
 Enrollment with a non-matriculated status is limited to course attempts totaling 24 semester-credit hours.

+Upon successful completion of high school or the equivalent, the student must provide proof of high school completion or equivalent before he/she will be allowed to enroll into a degree or certificate